snuq/Script-Shortcut/Readme.md

 # Installation:
-* Use the 'Branch' menu on the upper-left to select the branch for your Blender version
 * Download 'ScriptShortcut.py', or download the latest zip and extract this file.
 * You may wish to extract the 'buttons' folder into a location where it can easily be loaded from later.
 * Open Blender, and from the 'Edit' menu, select 'Preferences'.